coderbenny/coderbenny/README.md

 # Hi there, I'm Benny 👋

-I'm a passionate Software Engineering student with a keen interest in Web Development.
+I'm a passionate Software Engineer with a keen interest in Web Development.
 I'm committed to leveraging my skills and knowledge to create innovative and efficient solutions.

 ## 🌱 Currently Learning